wjhendry/days_4-5/README.md

 When you clone from gh desktop, it will ask you what your purpose is.

 ## Actions
-this is a platform continuous integration and continuous delivery create workflows that build and test incoming pull requests, for example.
+this is a platform for continuous integration and continuous delivery create workflows that build and test incoming pull requests, for example.
 ... or deploy merged pull requests to production Actions are run automatically in response to trigger events.
 Actions themselves are in yml files.
 Like command-line operations.
 	https://docs.github.com/en/actions

 Go into the repo in gh.
-Thefork button is upper right.
+The fork button is upper right.

-Final exersise completed
+Final exercise completed
-Forked from a Pieian-Data repo.
+Forked from a Pierian-Data repo.
 Cloned my forked repo.
 Added a file saying thank you.
 Committed and created pull request.